jskorepa/fbx/README.md

-# C++ Library for reading FBX files
+# C++ Library for reading and writing FBX files

-This library allows you to read fbx files.
+This library allows you to read and write fbx files.

-In future I would like to also add capability to write fbx.
+It currently supports full fbx binary format.
+It works even with larger files.

-Also includes fbxdump which allows to inspect fbx files in json format.
+Also includes fbxdump which allows you to inspect fbx files in json format.

 # References